GimhaniHM/GimhaniHM/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on FutureCX
+- 🔭 I’m currently doing some working on FutureCX

 This was a change